I've tested dozens of non-stick frying pans – these are the only 3 skillets I recommend for perfect pancakes, fried eggs, fish, and more

 How long do non-stick pans last?

-Typically, non-stick pans will have a shelf-life of a few years (probably three to five years), but like everything, it comes down to how they’re maintained.
+Even the best non-stick frying pans won't last anywhere near as long as stainless steel or cast iron, which can last decades.
+Typically, non-stick pans will have a shelf-life of a few years (probably three to five years), but like everything, it comes down to how they’re maintained properly, which you can read more about in the next FAQ.

-For instance, non-stick pans are going to last longer if they’re washed by hand, rather than by dishwasher.
-While some of the best non-stick pans are dishwasher safe, they will deteriorate in condition after a certain amount of time if continuously washed that way, due to the high temperatures involved.
+Non-stick pans will last longer if they’re washed gently by hand, rather than by dishwasher.
+While some of the best non-stick frying pans are dishwasher safe, they will deteriorate after a certain if continuously washed that way, due to the high temperatures involved.

-That said, continuous cooking with high temperatures can cause damage to the non-stick coating, so stick to cooking on low or medium heat.
+Similarly, continuously cooking with high temperatures can cause damage to the non-stick coating, so stick to cooking at medium-low heat.

 What frying pans do professional chefs use?

-Professional chefs unsurprisingly use a range of different frying pans for various cooking styles and dishes.
+Professional chefs (myself included) use a range of different frying pans for various cooking styles and dishes.

 Design expertise in your inbox – from inspiring decorating ideas and beautiful celebrity homes to practical gardening advice and shopping round-ups.